 Think about all the hard work you’ve put in during your time at college.
 You owe it to yourself to finish things with a bang.
 Don’t let senioritis get you down; stay motivated!
 As always, time management is an important factor here.
 Balance work and play, but remember, there will be plenty of time for play after the semester ends.
-Think about the relief you’ll feel when all your assignments are turned in and all your finals are finished.
-Keep your motivation by focusing on the end goal: finishing your last semester, and feeling proud of the work you’ve done.
+Think about the relief you’ll feel when all your assignments are turned in, and your finals are finished.
+Keep your motivation by focusing on the end goal: finishing your last semester and feeling proud of the work you’ve done.

 3. Get Recommendations

 Before you leave class for good, it can be a smart idea to secure a letter of recommendation or two.
 You can ask a favorite professor, adviser, or student organization faculty officer.
-Even if you don’t need the letter right away, it can be helpful to get one from them now while you’re still fresh in their minds (the letter will sound less generic that way!).
+Even if you don’t need the letter right away, it can be helpful to get one from them now while you’re still fresh in their minds (the note will sound less generic that way!).